 |Price:||Around $45 (Check out the latest discounts and prices here.)|

 |Capacity:||Enough for 2 cups of coffee|

 Adjustments to grind size are made using the dial at the base of the top chamber.
 For Turkish coffee, the dial should be turned until tight.
 This makes grinding a little harder, but the consistent results are worth the extra effort.
 The operation is impressively quiet and smooth.
-It is sold with a coffee scoop and cleaning brush, making it easy to clean.
+It is sold with a fine coffee scoop and cleaning brush, making it easy to clean.

 Verdict: This is an all-around great manual grinder that offers consistency of grind for Turkish coffee and ease of use – it’s small size makes it especially good for grinding ‘on the go’.

 Khaw-Fee HG1B Hand Coffee Grinder